maarten-pennings/WordClock/README.md

 We could use VIN as _output_ instead of _input_, and power the NeoPixels with VIN.
 This means the NeoPixels run on 4V7, which is acceptable.
-That level is actually good, because the NeoPixel _data_ pin (DIN) requires 70% of its VDD.
+That level is actually interesting, because the NeoPixel _data_ pin (DIN) requires at least 70% of VDD.
-And that would now be 70% x 4V7 = 3V29, which is below the signalling level of the ESP8266, which runs on 3V3.
+And that would now be 70% x 4V7 = 3V29, which is below the signaling level of the ESP8266, which runs on 3V3.

-However, before we get enthousiastic about this setup, there is one major drawback.
+However, before we get enthusiastic about this setup, there is one major drawback.
-The whole NeoPixel chain would draw current through the diode, which is typically limited to 250mA.
+The whole NeoPixel chain would draw current through the diode.
+The diode is typically limited to 250mA.
-That does not match well with the (above) computed maximum current of 2500mA (the dissipated power is 0.3V x 2.5A = 0.7W).
+That does not match well with the ([above](#neopixel-power)) computed maximum current of 2500mA (the power the tiny diode would need to dissipate would be 0.3V x 2.5A = 0.7W).

 The bigger boards with VUSB pins are too big for our 3D printed case.
-So what I propose is to use a small board (e.g. [Wemos D1 mini](https://www.aliexpress.com/item/32944522985.html)), remove the diode, and replace it with a wire.
+So I propose to use a small board (e.g. [Wemos D1 mini](https://www.aliexpress.com/item/32944522985.html)), remove the diode, and replace it with a wire.
 In this way, the VIN is actually converted into a VUSB, and we can use that pin to power the NeoPixels